kingsly771/mass-report-bot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ⚠️ Disclaimer
 This bot is designed for legitimate reporting of WhatsApp policy violations.
-The developers are not responsible for misuse of this tool.
+I am not responsible for misuse of this tool.
 Users are responsible for complying with WhatsApp's Terms of Service and applicable laws.

 🆘 Support
 If you need help: